Try these ideas to help make your personal study more meaningful.

 Your scripture study could also be improved by visiting a different country where you can get a bit of a new perspective on the verses you're so familiar with ....
 We have a guide about finding LDS volunteer opportunities here but just wanted to put in a quick word about ILP !

 International Language Programs is a non-profit organization based in Orem, Utah.
-The majority of our volunteers are LDS and everyone who volunteers in our many, many countries agree to sign a code of conduct so you'll be volunteering with people who share your high standards.
+Many of our volunteers are The Church and everyone who volunteers in our many, many countries agree to sign a code of conduct so you'll be volunteering with people who share your high standards.